ritascosta/fusion-dev-ebook/README.md

     ```powershell
     docker ...
     ```
-1. Add you newly created container image to an **Azure Container Registry** (create new if you don't have one).
+1. Add your newly created container image to an **Azure Container Registry** (create new if you don't have one).

     ```powershell
     $ACR_NAME="aircond"